songsong945/songsong945.github.io/index.md

 ### News
 * We have developed a [notebook](https://github.com/probabll/dgm4nlp/blob/solutions/notebooks/sentencevae/SentVAE_Solutions.ipynb) describing and implementing a sentence VAE ([Bowman et. al, 2015](https://arxiv.org/abs/1511.06349)) in PyTorch.
 * The European [GoURMET](http://gourmet-project.eu/) project, and with that my PhD, started!
-* We have released a pre-print of our research on a joint deep generative model for neural machine translatio.
+* We have released a pre-print of our research on a joint deep generative model for neural machine translation.
 [Paper](https://arxiv.org/abs/1807.10564) and [code](https://github.com/Roxot/AEVNMT).